Mortara case: Two narratives

-According to Kertzer, the proponents of this pro-Church narrative did not seem to realise that to many these accounts sounded "too good to be true" and "absurd".
+According to Kertzer, the proponents of the pro-Church narrative did not seem to realise that to many those accounts sounded "too good to be true" and "absurd".
 Kertzer comments: "If Edgardo in fact told his father that he did not want to return with him, that he now regarded the Pope as his true father and wanted to devote his life to converting the Jews, this message seems not to have registered with Momolo."
-Liberals, Protestants and Jews across the continent ridiculed the Catholic press reports.
-A booklet published in Brussels in 1859 outlined the two contrasting narratives, then concluded: "Between the miracle of a six-year-old apostle who wants to convert the Jews and the cry of a child who keeps asking for his mother and his little sisters, we don't hesitate for a moment."
-Mortara's parents furiously denounced the Catholic accounts as lies, but some of their supporters were less certain about where Edgardo's loyalties now lay.
-These included Scazzocchio, who had attended some of the disputed meetings at the Catechumens.
+Liberals, Protestants and Jews across the continent ridiculed the reports in the Catholic press.
+A booklet, published in Brussels in 1859, outlined the two contrasting narratives, then concluded: "Between the miracle of a six-year-old apostle who wants to convert the Jews and the cry of a child who keeps asking for his mother and his little sisters, we don't hesitate for a moment."
+Mortara's parents furiously denounced the Catholic accounts as lies, but some of their supporters were less certain about where Edgardo's loyalties then lay.
+They included Scazzocchio, who had attended some of the disputed meetings at the Catechumens.